reluctantMessiah/RockPaperScissors/README.md

 # RockPaperScissors
 This program is the Rock, Paper, Scissors cellular automata, written in Python.

-In the Rock, Paper, Scissors cellular automata, there are some number of colors, let's say three: Red, Green, Blue.
-Each color "eats" one other color.
-So perhaps Red eats Green, who eats Blue, who eats Red.
-When a color is eaten, it becomes the color of its predator.
-The result is a nice swirly pattern, like a lava lamp.
+Each color can "eat" (i.e., take the place of) one other color.
+For example, red eats green, green eats blue, and blue eats red.
+This one simple rule is enough to give rather dynamic-looking life to a random splattering of colors.

 ### 3 colors that find a stable pattern.
 <img src="rps1.gif"/>